Employer of Record (EOR) Romania

 General social contribution rates are outlined as follows:

-Employee Contributions:
+Employee Contributions

-Social Insurance Contribution
+- Social Insurance Contribution” 25%

-Health Insurance Contribution: 10%
+- Health Insurance Contribution: 10%

-Monthly assessment base: Gross income from dependent activities.
+- Monthly assessment base: Gross income from dependent activities.

-Employer Contributions:
+Employer Contributions

-4% for particular working conditions or 8% for special working conditions; no contribution for normal working conditions.
+- Social Insurance Contribution: 4% for particular working conditions or 8% for special working conditions; no contribution for normal working conditions.

-Labour Insurance Contribution: 2.25%
+- Labour Insurance Contribution: 2.25%

-Monthly assessment base: Gross salary income derived from employment contracts, service relationships, or special statuses, with specific exceptions for certain sectors.
+- Monthly assessment base: Gross salary income derived from employment contracts, service relationships, or special statuses, with specific exceptions for certain sectors.

 Employers compute and withhold social contributions during salary payments, declaring and remitting them to state budgets by the 25th day of the following month.
+For benefits received based on employment contracts or contractual relationships, the obligation to compute and withhold social contributions depends on the payer’s tax residence.

 Social contributions also apply to various income types, including:

-Independent/Freelancing Activities and IP Rights:
+Independent/Freelancing Activities and IP Rights

 - Social Insurance Contribution 25%